stuvusIT/ansible-zfs-auto-snapshot/README.md

-# Ansible Role zfs-auto-snapshot
+# zfs-auto-snapshot

-This is an ansible role for installing and configuring [zfs-auto-snapshot](https://github.com/zfsonlinux/zfs-auto-snapshot).
+This is an Ansible role for installing and configuring [zfs-auto-snapshot](https://github.com/zfsonlinux/zfs-auto-snapshot).

 ## Requirements

-- Cron installed
+- `cron` installed
 - Python (for ansible)
 - ZFS installed and `zfs` command in `$PATH`
 - Root (or sudo) access
-- Internet access for ZFS hosts (download script)
+- A `global_cache_dir` variable where the git repository will be cloned to on the local machine
 - The ZFS datasets need to exist, they won't get created
 - Should run on any system that runs POSIX shell.
 Though tested only on Debian.

 ## Usage